ArmReference/recoveryservices-vaults/README.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-StorageAccountName | Yes      | The name of the Azure Storage Account where the templates are stored ContainerName  | Yes      | The Container inside the Storage Account SasToken       | Yes      | The Shared Access Signature for the Storage Account
+StorageAccountName | Yes      | The name of the Azure Storage Account where the templates are stored.
+ContainerName  | Yes      | The Container inside the Storage Account.
+SasToken       | Yes      | The Shared Access Signature for the Storage Account.

 ### StorageAccountName

 ![Parameter Setting](https://img.shields.io/badge/parameter-required-orange?style=flat-square)

-The name of the Azure Storage Account where the templates are stored
+The name of the Azure Storage Account where the templates are stored.

 ### ContainerName

 ![Parameter Setting](https://img.shields.io/badge/parameter-required-orange?style=flat-square)

-The Container inside the Storage Account
+The Container inside the Storage Account.

 ### SasToken

 ![Parameter Setting](https://img.shields.io/badge/parameter-required-orange?style=flat-square)

-The Shared Access Signature for the Storage Account
+The Shared Access Signature for the Storage Account.

 ## Outputs

 Name | Type | Description
 ---- | ---- | -----------
-vault | object | The Vault Template protectionPolicy | object | The Protection Policy
+vault | object | The Vault Template. protectionPolicy | object | The Protection Policy.

 ## Snippets